gillohner/pubky-ideas/telegram-bot-pubky-spec.md

 ## 🎯 Executive Summary

 A **modular Telegram bot framework** that combines the power of decentralized configuration with sandboxed TypeScript services.
 Think of it as a bot that can be easily customized per chat without code changes, where all configuration and datasets live on Pubky homeservers, and custom functionality is loaded from Git repositories and executed in secure sandboxes.

 ### Key Features at a Glance

-- **🔧 Per-chat configuration** - Each chat can ha-ve its own bot behavior by setting a config through admin-commands.
+- **🔧 Per-chat configuration** - Each chat can have its own bot behavior by setting a config through admin-commands.
 - **📦 Modular services** - Add functionality by referencing Git repositories
 - **🔒 Sandboxed execution** - Services run in isolated Deno processes with strict permissions
 - **🌐 Decentralized config** - All configuration and datasets stored on Pubky homeservers.
 Users can easily switch to their own Bot instance.
-Additional implementatitions for different chat-platforms would allow simple switching.
+Additional implementations for different chat-platforms would allow simple switching.
 - **⚡ Zero-downtime updates** - Change behavior without restarting the bot

 ### What Problems Does This Solve?

 1. **No more bot proliferation** - One bot, many configurations instead of many specialized bots
 2. **Easy customization** - Chat admins can modify behavior without developer intervention
 3. **Secure extensibility** - Add features from untrusted sources safely
 4. **Decentralized control** - No central authority controls your bot's configuration

 ---